learningequality/kolibri-docs/docs/install/tutorials/rpi.rst

 After completing the installation, you can make kolibri available on port ``:80`` in addition to ``:8080``.
 This will make it possible to type, for example, a domain ``kolibri.library`` in the browser location bar, and because of our captive portal, it will display.

-.. tip:: You can use another domain name instead of ``kolibri.library``.

 To enable your Nginx web server to serve Kolibri, edit ``/etc/nginx/sites-available/kolibri`` and add a so-called *virtual host*:

 .. code-block:: console

   sudo nano /etc/nginx/sites-available/kolibri

+.. tip:: You can use another domain name instead of ``kolibri.library``.
+This is configured in the below configuration.

 Copy and paste the following into the configuration file: